 You can find a quart-size container of ‘Rubrum’ at Nature Hills Nursery.

 If you’re looking for a more mature option, consider this three-gallon container from PlantVine available via Amazon.
-You will receive a plant that’s somewhere between 2 and 4 feet tall.
+You will receive a plant that’s somewhere between two and four feet tall.

 Managing Pests and Diseases